ssj71/Git_From_A_Git/README.md

 You can use the message make a good comment about them that they'll (probably) never look at or just leave it at the boring default.
 Now look in the log and you see that your commit is still there and now there's a new revert commit.

 The `revert` command can be convenient but it only works when your commit only has exactly the diff you want to revert.
-If you added some comments, fixed a typo, ran your code beautifier on a couple files, AND did that bugfix that caused a regression all in the same commit, you either have to wholesale undo those changes, or you have to do it some other way than `git revert`.
+If you added some comments, fixed a typo, ran your code beautifier on a couple files, AND did that bugfix that caused a regression all in the same commit, you either have to wholesale undo all those changes, or you have to do it some other way than `git revert`.

 That may not seem like a huge cost.
 Reverting is pretty well in the category of "one way to do it."
 It might not be your style.
-That's ok, but I hope some of these other ideas will help you realize how important clean commits are.
+That's ok, but I hope some of these other ideas will help you realize how important it is to have clean commits that contain a complete "thought" (bug-fix, feature add, topic, etc.) without extraneous changes.
 So lets go to the next command.